bitcoin-s/bitcoin-s/secp256k1jni/README.md

 ## Secp256k1jni

-This project gives people a conviinent way to use [libsecp256k1](https://github.com/bitcoin-core/secp256k1) on the JVM without compiling natives themselves.
+This project gives people a convenient way to use [libsecp256k1](https://github.com/bitcoin-core/secp256k1) on the JVM without compiling natives themselves.

 Currently we have support for natives on